ocsmit/rindcalc/README.md

 Cloud masking takes the landsat QA band and reads it as a numpy array.
  Values classed as clouds and cloud shadows are then given the value of 0.
 Values not equal to zero are then given the value of 1.
 This mask array is then reshaped back into it's original dimensons.
 The reshaped array is then multiplied by each input band of  the index calulation.
-This ensures all pixels where clouds and cloud shadows are contained are replaced with 'nan' and all other pixels retain their original values.
+This ensures all pixels where clouds and cloud shadows are contained are replaced with 'nan ' and all other pixels retain their original values.

 ```textmate
 mask_values = [2800, 2804, 2808, 2812, 6986, 6900, 6904, 6908,